 1:32 How to turn bicolor loops TWICE to keep the same color on top.

 2:56 A faster way to make that double turn of the bicolor loops.

 5:24 Comparing the last two patterns (taught in this video and previous video-part 2).

 7:12 Different appearance of the top and bottom surfaces of the braid

 Two types of color-linking

-Part 1 introduced the “whole-loop” color linking that I do in all three videos, and Part 3 introduced another kind of linking that is only used when making a turned loop transfer with bicolor loops.
-(When done with single-color loops, it has no effect on the color pattern.)
+Part 1 introduced the “whole-loop” color linking that I do in all three videos, and Part 3 introduced another kind of linking – “turning twice” – that is only used with bicolor loops.
+(If you did it with a single-color loop it would have no effect on the color pattern.)